CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     }
     ```

-1. Below the main() method, add the following method to the methods to create 500 documents using the PurchaseFoodOrBeverage class:
+1. Below the main() method, add the following method to create 500 documents using the PurchaseFoodOrBeverage class:

     ```java
     public void createDocument() throws Exception {